 In each transmission session, the K source nodes involved in the transmission session take turns transmitting using timedivision multiple access (TDMA).
-A transmission session is composed of $N \ge 1$ frames and each frame is composed of 2K timeslots as shown in Figure 1 for the case when K = 2.
-The channel $h{ij}[n]$ between node $i \in S$ and node $j \in D \cup$ $S \setminus i$ in frame n is assumed to be frequency non-selective.
-The squared channel magnitude between node i and j in frame n, normalized with respect to the power of the additive white Gaussian noise (AWGN) in the channel, is denoted as $H{ij}[n]$.
+A transmission session is composed of $N \ge 1$ frames and each frame is composed of 2K timeslots as shown in Fig. 2 for the case when K = 2.
+In the first K timeslots of each frame, each source node transmits a packet to its destination.
+Due to the undirected nature of wireless